percarlsen/cv/README.md

 **MSc in Nanoelectronics and Robotics** at the University of Oslo / UC San Diego, _August 2017 - June 2019_<br>

 Specialization in machine learning and deep learning for image analysis, in addition to studying natural language processing and search engine technologies.

 - Thesis (grade: A): Real-Time Person Re-Identification for Mobile Robots to Improve Human-Robot Interaction ([link](https://www.duo.uio.no/handle/10852/69080)).
-- One year exchange stay at the Healthcare Robotics Lab at the University of California, San Diego campus.
 - **Technologies**: Python, TensorFlow, TensorBoard, Git, Lisp, ROS, LaTeX.
 <br><br>